cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 collaborators can contribute to shared goals.
 In this section, we learn how to use Git, GitHub, and Markdown as tools for managing and presenting documentation efficiently.
 Specifically, Git with GitHub offer robust version control and collaboration capabilities.
-Markdown is a markup language with a simple syntax that facilitates clean, professional documentation compatible with multiple platforms.
+Markdown, a markup language with a simple syntax, facilitates clean, professional documentation compatible with multiple platforms.

 ## Create a GitHub Account